google/trillian/docs/howto/freeze_a_ct_log.md

 that all pending entries have been integrated.
 Check that their `--http_endpoint` flag is set to an appropriate value.
 If it's empty then update the configuration appropriately and restart them before proceeding.

+We will assume that the log tree to be frozen is one that's being used by Trillian CTFE to serve a Certificate Transparency log.
+If this is not the case then consult the documentation for the appropriate application.

 ## Preparation